 Consider two very simple metrics from our Google Analytics data, new visitors and returning visitors.
 These measure different behaviors of an audience; new visitors tend to be a result of our marketing efforts, while returning visitors tend to be a result of the quality of our content.
 Rather than focus on just one metric alone, what if we plotted out these two dimensions?

-By laying out these two metrics and the relationships they have to each other, we develop a framework for evaluating important metrics together.
+By laying out these two metrics and the relationships they have to each other on a basic 2×2 matrix, we develop a framework for evaluating important metrics together.
 I’d next take my blog by page and plot it using the chart above as a reference: